Bombg/OnyfansLoot/README.md

 ## Limitations
 - If any of the items in the loot list or master loot list are misspelled this won't work
 - For now, this does not update the list when people get items from their list
-    - List updates are sent out by whomever imports the list from csv
+    - List updates are sent out by whomever imports the list from csv but you need to be on a list to get sent it
 - Before importing from CSV, all items with strikethrough need to be deleted.
 Unfortunately strikethough cannot be put into a CSV.

 ## Commands